andreipopi/JsonSchemaToRDF/README.md

  * Install dependencies using `npm install`
  * Build the typescript using `npm run build`
  * Run jsonschema2rdf by running `node main.js`
+ Extra
+ * Check the resulting vocabularies and provide feedback on term mapping choices.

 Program flow: